slatedocs/slate/source/includes/_endpoint-deck.md

 As analyses get added to a slide, they will be stored on a `shoji:order` resource.

+Like other order resources, it will expose a `graph` attribute that contains the list of created analyses having new ones added at the end.

+If an incomplete set of analyses is sent to the graph, the missing analyses will be added in arbitrary order.

 This is a flat order and does not allow nesting.

 ### Entity